usaid-cs/yesterday-i-learned/random.md

 1. The last IE6 release came out in 2008 (2008-05-05).
 IE6 is called *Microsoft* Internet Explorer and IE7 is called *Windows* Internet Explorer.
 1. All Islam-regulated methods of destroying copies of the Quran involves making the words illegible.
 1. Rice was Hong Kong's primary agricultural product.
 There were still rice farmers in Hong Kong in the 1960s and even the 1980s.
-1. In the film The Day After Tomorrow, the main protagonist had no gloves on during the majority of the film, grabbing frozen metal ladders with ease, even as the temperature dropped to -150 degrees Celcius.
+1. In the film The Day After Tomorrow, the main protagonist had no gloves on during the majority of the film, grabbing frozen metal ladders with ease, even as the temperature dropped to -150 degrees Celsius.
 1. Airlines tell you to put your seat upright during landing, possibly only so that they don't need to fix the seats for their next shift.
 1. Once lost, black luggage bags are basically lost forever.
 Don't use ribbons as a form of differentiation---they can jam the bag belt.
 Use colourful duct tape instead.
 1. In 2018, Intel unveiled their all-new Spectre and Meltdown vulnerabilities.
 In 2018, Intel released fixes for the vulnerabilities.
 In 2018, [Microsoft blocked those fixes from installing because they are so bad they soft-brick some Windows machines.](https://betanews.com/2018/01/28/microsoft-windows-intel-spectre/)